 Designated and named professionals have specific roles and responsibilities for safeguarding children.
 All Primary Care Trusts must have a designated doctor, and nurse, to take a professional and strategic lead on all aspects of the health service contribution to safeguarding children.
 All NHS Trusts must have a named doctor, and nurse, for safeguarding, who will provide advice and expertise for fellow professionals and promote good practice within their organisation.

 The College has a Child Protection Officer who leads on all aspects of our work.
-Dr Amanda Thomas is the current Child Protection Officer.
-She is supported by Nick Libell, Child Protection Policy Lead, within the College staff structure.
+Dr Geoff Debelle is the current Child Protection Officer.
+He is supported by Emily Roberts, Child Protection Policy Lead, within the College staff structure.

 The College has a wide range of training resources for all levels of competence.
 For more information, visit our Safeguarding Children and Young People page.